A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: Numerical stabilization: Hourglass control and artificial viscosity

 The discrete form of the matrix $D$ is then given by:

-We begin with the $Q^1-P^0$ FEM space pair.
-The velocity field has 8 DOFs, and the rigid body motions account for 3 of these.
-Therefore, the full rank of the strain-rate matrix $D$ is 5.
-When a one-point Gauss quadrature rule is employed, the matrix in~\eqref{eq:strain_rate_discrete} becomes rank-deficient with a rank of only 3.
-This lack of 2 DOFs is the fundamental cause of the hourglass distortion.
-In contrast, applying a four-point Gauss quadrature rule results in a matrix with 12 rows while maintaining the full rank of 5.
-This demonstrates that the four-point rule is capable of suppressing the hourglass distortion.
+We begin by examining the baseline $Q^1-P^0$ FEM space pair.
+The velocity field has 8 DOFs.
+Subtracting the 3 DOFs corresponding to rigid body motion, the required full rank of the strain-rate matrix $D$ is 5.
+When a one-point Gauss quadrature rule is employed, the discrete matrix in Equation~\eqref{eq:strain_rate_discrete} becomes rank-deficient, possessing a rank of only 3.
+This strict lack of 2 DOFs is the fundamental mathematical cause of hourglass distortion.
+In contrast, applying a four-point Gauss quadrature rule results in a matrix with 12 rows that successfully maintains the full rank of 5, formally demonstrating that the four-point rule suppresses hourglass distortion.

-For the $Q^2-Q^1$ element, the velocity field has 18 DOFs.
-After subtracting the 3 DOFs corresponding to rigid body motion, the full rank of the strain-rate matrix $D$ is 15.
-However, when using a four-point Gauss quadrature rule, the resulting matrix has only 12 rows.
-This rank deficiency of 3 creates zero-energy modes, indicating that hourglass distortion must be addressed.
+For the $Q^2-Q^1$ element, the velocity field possesses 18 DOFs.
+After subtracting the 3 rigid body DOFs, the required full rank of $D$ is 15.
+However, when using a four-point Gauss quadrature rule, the resulting matrix produces only 12 rows.
+This rank deficiency of 3 inevitably creates zero-energy modes, indicating that explicit hourglass distortion control must be introduced.

 For the $Q^3-Q^2$ element, the velocity field has 32 DOFs.
-After accounting for the 3 DOFs of rigid body motion, the full rank of the strain-rate matrix $D$ is 29.
-However, when a nine-point Gauss quadrature rule is employed, the resulting matrix has only 27 rows.
-This rank deficiency of 2 creates two zero-energy modes, confirming the presence of hourglass distortion.
+After accounting for the 3 rigid body DOFs, the full rank of $D$ must be 29.
+When a nine-point Gauss quadrature rule is employed, the resulting matrix evaluates to only 27 rows.
+This rank deficiency of 2 creates two unconstrained zero-energy modes, again confirming the mathematical presence of hourglass distortion.

-For $m>3$, this analysis technique becomes ineffective.
-This is because the $m^2$-point quadrature rule produces a matrix with $3m^2$ rows, which exceeds the required number of $2(m+1)^2-3$.
-We will address this issue in future work.
+For cases where $m>3$, this specific matrix analysis technique becomes mathematically ineffective because the $m^2$-point quadrature rule naturally produces a matrix with $3m^2$ rows, which automatically exceeds the required structural rank of $2(m+1)^2-3$.
+We will address the stability analysis of these ultra-high-order spaces in future work.